 “It’s where the rubber meets the road on how organizations live in the real world,” Andrew Levinson, director of OSHA’s Directorate of Standards and Guidance, said Monday during a presentation at the 2024 NSC Safety Congress & Expo.
 “We recognize that we can’t get what we need out of safety and health programs without talking about safety culture.”

 OSHA is again focusing on safety as a core value.
-(It was also the theme of agency leader Doug Parker’s keynote presentation Sept.
-17.)
+(It was also the theme of agency leader Doug Parker’s keynote presentation on Tuesday.)

-Agency efforts aimed at reinforcing the idea is the launch of the Come Home Safe video series, which looks at workplace fatalities and the people affected by them.
+Agency efforts aimed at reinforcing the idea include the launch of the Come Home Safe video series, which looks at workplace fatalities and the people affected by them.

 In addition, OSHA is developing a leadership toolkit on safety culture and starting “Safety in 5” – essentially a series of toolbox talks.